 You can never out-sin the coverage of Jesus’s forgiving grace!
-Or, as Spurgeon himself notes, we should “never dare to doubt the possibility of your being forgiven!”1 Notwithstanding the phase of life you’re in, there’s grace enough for you, grace that brings immediate freedom and “instantaneous liberty.”
-Whatever sin holds you in bondage, whatever immoral thought holds you captive, you’ll be pointed and directed to a greater, wonder-working Savior by the digesting of this work.
+Or, as Spurgeon himself notes, we should “never dare to doubt the possibility of your being forgiven!”
+(31).
+Notwithstanding the phase of life you’re in, there’s grace enough for you, grace that brings immediate freedom and “instantaneous liberty.”
+Whatever sin holds you in bondage, whatever immoral thought holds you captive, you’ll be pointed and directed to a greater, wonder-working Savior by digesting this work.

 This short book uncovers seven of such caverns, each a unique instance of the Father’s saving mercy, and each a display of God’s wonderful grace.
 Spurgeon’s chief desire is to exalt God’s gospel of grace above everything else, and this he does in expert fashion.
 Read and be encouraged.

 Charles Spurgeon, Seven Wonders of Grace (London: Passmore & Alabaster, 1877).